Generalized numerical radius and related inequalities

 We briefly describe the contents of this paper.
 Section 2 and 3 contain basic definitions, notation and some preliminary results about Schatten ideals, orthogonality and norm-parallelism of bounded linear operators.
-In section 4, we restrict our attention to study properties of $\wn$ in the particular case where $N(\cdot)$ is the Hilbert-Schmidt norm.
-Section 5 continues in a similar way considering $\wn=w_p$ for $p$-Schatten norm with $1\leq p<\infty$ and we focus on characterize the attainment of the upper for $w_p$.
-In the last section, we obtain several inequalities involving the norms $N(\cdot)$ and $\wn$ for the product of two operators in $\bh$.
+In section 4 we obtain new upper and lower rounds for $\wn$.
+Section 5 continues in a similar way considering $\wn=w_p$ for $p$-Schatten norm with $1\leq p<\infty$ and we focus on characterize the attainment of the upper bound for $w_p$.
+Finally, in the last section, we obtain several inequalities involving the norms $N(\cdot)$ and $\wn$ for the product of two operators in $\bh$.